 Fast forward to now.
 Runes are an important part of Icelandic culture and heritage.

-Now that you know more about runes, let’s explore the Icelandic magical staves.
+Now that you know more about Norse runes, let’s explore the Icelandic magical staves.

 Magical Properties of Icelandic Staves

-• The Aegishjalmur symbol was linked with introducing fear, prevailing in battles, and protecting warriors.
+- The Aegishjalmur symbol was believed to induce fear in enemies, prevailing in battles, and protecting warriors.

-Other Icelandic magical staves included runes to attract the love of a girl, to help kill an enemy’s cattle, to promote fertility, to help open hills, to help open doors without a key, to win in legal matters, to cause fear in your enemies, to invite ghosts and evil spirits, to protect belongings against thieves, to bring luck in fishing, and even to ward off foxes.
+Other Icelandic magical staves included runes to attract the love of a girl, kill an enemy’s cattle, promote fertility, open hills or open doors without a key, win legal matters, instill fear in your enemies, summon ghosts or evil spirits, protect belongings from thieves, bring luck in fishing and ward off foxes.

-The magical staves would be instilled by symbols (sigil’s) creator.
-The creator was often a magician known as a sorcerer (male)/witch (female).
+The magical power of each stave was instilled by its creator (also called a sigil-maker).
+The creator was often a magician known as a sorcerer (male)/ witch (female).
 These magicians attended school abroad and were known in Iceland as geldermann.
-It is believed that the magicians would create the runes by carving the symbols on them while practicing some sort of a ritual.
+It is believed that the magicians would create the different runes by carving the symbols on them as part of a ritual.

 Start Your Journey with Rent.is